BryceStockman/random-art-quiz/README.md

 ## Description
 This application will test a users knowledge of the arts.
-When the user decides to start
+When the user decides to start the quiz the timer will start to countdown.
+With every answer there will be a response letting the user know if the answer was correct or incorrect.
+If the answer is incorrect, then 10 seconds will be subtracted from the timer.
+At the end of the quiz the user will be shown their score and asked to add their initials, then when the user submits their initials, they will be shown a list of the top scores.
+The user then has the option to start the quiz over again or clear high scores.

 ## Screenshots